 Disclosure: Tech Daily is reader-supported.
 If you click-through, make a purchase or sign up for a service through our links, we may earn a commission or fee (at no cost to you).
 Learn more.

-The longest bull market in history continues it’s upward trend and Canadian investors, new and experienced, are looking for no fee platforms such as Webull Canada to trade with.
+The longest bull market in history continues it’s upward trend and investors, new and experienced, are looking for zero commission platforms such as Webull Canada to trade with.